NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 - Use Bazel

-  For the sake of completeness, there is Bazel.
+  For the sake of completeness, there is Bazel, a Google(TM)-backed build system that sells itself as "fast, scalable, multi-language and extensible".

   Advantages:

   - Fast, scalable, multi-language and extensible.
+    - Your mileage may vary.
   - Backed by Google(TM).

   Disadvantages: